ntrupin/abstractml/CONTRIBUTING.md

 ## Contributing

 Thanks to GitHub, it is very easy to contribute to open source.
-To make your first contribution, just follow the guide below.
+To make your contribution, just follow the guide below.

 ### Familiarize